 time and money involved in administrating the corporation became

 problematic, it was decided to dissolve DVRBS, Inc. in December

-site is based on a home-made server with a dedicated cable
+site was originally based on a home-made server with a dedicated cable

 internet business connection.
 This greatly increased